Happy Labor Day! A day off for me, (hopefully for you as well) and a chance to catch up a bit here. It's hard to believe summer is nearly over.

 Bald Eagle's Nest

 Lots of exercise, we got her dorm suite set up.
-Later I took Julia and her roommates out for dinner, then enjoyed some terrific Nashville music.
+Afterward, we cleaned up, and I took Julia and her roommates to dinner....and weenjoyed some terrific Nashville music.
 Sunday, big hugs and goodbyes before flying back to Denver.

 We all miss her greatly, the dog included.

-It's back to the studio for me, where some book illustrations jobs, a project for Google, and a few political comissions await.
+It's back to the studio for me, where some book illustrations jobs, a project for Google, and a few political commissions await.
 Until next time, stay well and enjoy the autumn.